Process

 Diagnosis before tools

-Tool choices come after the workflow is understood, including edge cases, hidden checks, and where work currently goes quiet.
+Tool choices come after the workflow is understood, including scattered data, edge cases, hidden checks, and where work currently goes quiet.

-The system is shaped around stages, owners, required information, permissions, decision points, and reporting needs.
+The recommendation might be a configured cloud platform, a small automation, an integration, or a custom system shaped around stages, owners, permissions, and reporting needs.

 Improve from real use